nzakas/understandinges6/manuscript/03-Functions.md

 The spread operator for argument passing makes using arrays for function arguments much easier.
 You'll likely find it to be a suitable replacement for the `apply()` method in most circumstances.

+I> The spread operator can be used in numerous contexts in ECMAScript 6.
+Other uses are covered in subsequent chapters.

 ### The Function Constructor

 The `Function` constructor is an infrequently used part of JavaScript that allows you to dynamically create a new function.
 The arguments to the constructor are the parameters for the function and the function body (all as strings).
 For example: